cheyanneshariat/OverCite/README.md

 ## Demo
 Note: the default command is `Alt+Shift+E` (can be changed in settings).
 Mac users: `Alt` = `option` [![Watch the OverCite demo](docs/assets/overcite-demo-preview-storyboard-apr25.gif)](docs/assets/overcite-demo-preview-storyboard-apr25.gif)

-Click the animated preview above to open the full GIF demo.

 ## Install